How FDA's top vaccines official is timing his COVID booster and flu shot for fall 2023

 CDC data suggests RSV infections have begun to accelerate in some parts of the country, with the steepest rises in the Southeast.

-A panel of CDC advisers is scheduled to vote Friday on updated recommendations on giving Pfizer's new RSV vaccine during pregnancy as well, in hopes of passing on protection to newborns during their most vulnerable early months of life.
+A panel of CDC advisers on Friday recommended that Pfizer's new RSV vaccine should be given during pregnancy as well, in hopes of passing on protection to newborns during their most vulnerable early months of life.
+The panel recommended that pregnant people take one dose of the vaccine between weeks 32 and 36 of pregnancy.

 A new antibody injection from Sanofi and AstraZeneca is also available for babies this year, which is recommended to be given to infants born ahead of this coming RSV season.